GlenDC/tfchain-playground/README.md

 ### MultiSigScanner

-An experiment to test how feasable it is to scan a seed for all multisig wallets it is part of.
+An experiment to test how feasable it is to scan —using a public web explorer— a seed for all multisig wallets it is part of.

 #### Conclusion